planetabhi/figma-variables/README.md

                                                        └────────────┘
 ```

-In sync with codebase's theme definitions.
 Here's a simplified example of what `global.js` could look like in practice:

 ```js
 export const globalPrimitives = {